Wednesday, 16 April 2025

 WW1 Bi-Plane

-I even had the opportunity to have a chat with Mr Rubber and Lube himself, non other than Stewart W Chair of the BMFA SE area.
+I even had the opportunity to have a chat with Mr Rubber and Lube himself, none other than Stewart W Chair of the BMFA SE area.
 He was having a super time with his models and showed me the rubber band winding system that he uses to ensure the correct tension and number of turns in the bands used.

 A Man in His Element